Peter Denies The Lord

 We do not know who the other disciple who brought him into Annas’ courtyard was.
 Some think that the “other disciple” is John (cf. 20:2; 21:20, 24).
 Others think that it was Nicodemus or Joseph of Arimathea.
 Being prominent men of the Jewish community, any one of them could have been known to the priest (v.
 16) that he may bring Peter in.

 Peter should have followed the counsel of Jesus and gotten out of there in a hurry!
 It was now too late; for he came under much pressure to deny his Lord three times.
 First, Peter denied Christ before a servant girl.
 Peter remained there and went to warm himself by the fire, where other enemies of Christ gathered.
 Another servant girl asked the same question (Mk 14:69).
 The pronoun “they” in John 18:25 suggests that others in the circle around the fire took up the question.
 He again denied.
 The third question came from one of Malchus’ relatives!
 Again some of the bystanders joined in to ask the question (Matt 26:73; Mk 14:70).
 Peter, being surrounded by challengers, denied Christ the third time.

 At that point, the cock began to crow (John 18:27) just as Jesus had predicted (Matt.
 26:34).
 The crowing of the cock assured Peter that Jesus was totally in control of the situation.
 It affirmed Christ’s sovereignty.
-He can now hope that Christ would restore him as He predicted (Lk 22:32).
+He could now hope that Christ would restore him as He predicted (Lk 22:32).